linode/docs/docs/guides/development/authentication/authenticating-over-websockets-jwt/index.md

 ### Create the Server

 1. Create a JavaScript file called `server.js`.
-Add the contents shown in [this example file](example-server.js).
-This creates an Express JS server with an endpoint for providing JWTs for authentication and an endpoint for making WebSocket connections.
+Add the contents of [the `example-server.js` file](example-server.js).
+This file creates an Express.js server with an endpoint for providing JWTs for authentication and an endpoint for making WebSocket connections.
 It also serves static files for the application's front end.

     {{< note >}}
-This example stores credentials in the application code for the sake of convenience.
+The example stores credentials in the application code for the sake of convenience.
 However, in a production scenario, you should not store credentials in application code, and ideally, passwords should be stored encrypted.

 Additionally, the example uses a simple secret.
 But in production, you should use a secret that conforms to the standards for the signing algorithm you are using.
 For instance, the HMAC SHA256 algorithm in this example should be given a 256-bit secret.
 You can create one with a random 64-character hex string or a random 44-character Base64 string.
     {{< /note >}}